luizpvas/luizpvas.github.io/posts/08_phoenix_websockets.md

--- title: Playing with Phoenix
+-- title: Phoenix websockets
 -- publication_date: 2023-09-10
 -- summary: How much memory does an idle websocket connection take?

 #### How much memory does an idle connection take?

-Difficult to measure with precision, but seems to be around 33kb.
+Difficult to measure, but seems to be around 33kb.

 Amount of connections | VM Mem | VM Mem increase | Avg per connection :---:|:---:|:---:|:---: